6 Stunning Mother's Day Flowers That Hold a Special Meaning

 “We love the bouquets that come from the heart and even better when we can snip and clip them from our own gardens.
 For many of us, there is such a connection between our memories of or feelings for our mothers and gardening,” says Linda Vater, garden design expert for the Southern Living Plant Collection.

-No matter how you put it together, mom will appreciate the thought you put into creating a bouquet just for her.
+No matter how you put it together, mom will appreciate the thought you put into creating a flower arrangement just for her.
 Learn what these popular flowers actually mean, then start building mom’s bouquet.

 Roses are one of the most commonly purchased flowers in any bouquet because they symbolize love.
 But this year, Palomares suggests choosing a specific color to symbolize a deeper appreciation.
 Hot pink roses are a no-brainer for Mother’s Day because they represent strength, femininity, and gratitude.
 If you’re thinking of getting her a rose bush instead of a bouquet, Knock Out roses and Snowdrift roses are the easiest roses to grow.
 If you'd rather have the flowers delivered, Costco sells bouquets of 50 roses for just $40 (and you don't even have to be a member to order them!).